gboissinot/esgi-al-2023/hexagonal/step8/README.md

 - LoadAccountPort has the load() method
 - UpdateAccountStatePort has the update() method
 - InMemoryAccountPersistenceAdapter implements all the persistence output ports
-- SendMoneyService have two dependencies : LoadAccountPort and UpdateAccountStatePort interfaces
+- SendMoneyService has only two dependencies : LoadAccountPort and UpdateAccountStatePort
-- CreateAccountService has the dependency to the CreateAccountPort interface
+- CreateAccountService has only CreateAccountPort as dependency